We love filling bottles and glass bricks with lights.

 These bottles are great examples of using 35 to 40 lights inside of a larger liquor bottle.
 This number of lights was accomplished but using a single string of crafts lights that have 35 lights on a string or doubling up with 2 strings of 20’s.

 1. Tailor the selection of light color to the bottle type you are using, an upcoming event, a favorite sports team or home decor.
 In addition to classic white, think outside of the box and try orange, blue or red – especially when working with clear bottles.

-2. For a traditional wine bottle, we don’t suggest you exceed 20 lights – these photos are of larger bottles.
+2. For traditional 750 ml wine bottles, don’t exceed 20 glass bulbs.
+The photos above are of larger bottles.
 Traditional incandescent mini lights will warm up during operation and if the container is too small, heat will build up.
-Built-up heat will reduce the lifespan of the lights and might heat up the bottle.
+Built-up heat reduces the lifespan of the lights and might heat up the bottle.

-3. Don’t cap off your bottles.
-Be sure to leave it open to allow heat to escape.
+3. Don’t cap off bottles.
+Leave it open to allow heat to escape.

 Above all, have fun and enjoy this selection of lit bottle samples!
 I hope you find them inspiring.
 You can find craft lights with 10, 15, 20, and 25 lights to the string by clicking here.